Suraj-kumar-sahu/End-to-end-mlops-project--MLFLOW-/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
+	# here you are connecting your github with the aws
     setting>actions>runner>new self hosted runner> choose os> then run command one by one